 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - This vaccine cannot cause COVID-19.

-- Be sure you know how many doses of COVID-19 vaccine you have had, how many you will need, and if you are able to get a booster dose.
-Talk with your doctor or pharmacist if you have any questions.
+- Be sure you know how many doses of COVID-19 vaccine your child has had, how many your child will need, and if your child is able to get a booster dose.
+Talk with the doctor or pharmacist if you have any questions.

 - It is not known how long people who get this vaccine will be protected from COVID-19.